debezium/debezium-design-documents/gsoc/2026/siddhantcvdi/proposal.md

 - Read the official SQLite WAL documentation and file format specification in detail.
 - Discuss and finalise the detailed design with mentors, particularly the WAL hook API access via `sqlite-jdbc`, the `WITHOUT ROWID` handling approach, and overflow page scope for Phase 1.

+By the end of the community bonding period, I will have all classes, files, and a solid low-level architecture finalised and reviewed with mentors.
+If time permits, I will begin coding early as a safety net for the implementation weeks.
 ---

 ### Week 1: Project Skeleton